PlanBGmbH/ITS2023/README.md

 ## English ##
 In this repository you will find all the information related to the Introduction to Fusion Teams based development session:
 - ITS-API:  ASP.
 NET Core project to implement the API.
-- BITSCustomConnector: Custom Connector source code and packages.
+- ITSCustomConnector: Custom Connector source code and packages.
 - Lab-Guide: Step by Step guide to follow in order to complete the session demo.